Prof (rapper): Career

+Rhymesayers

+The success of his independent endeavors eventually drew the attention of Rhymesayers Entertainment, a prominent independent hip-hop label known for artists such as Atmosphere.
+In 2010, Prof was part of Rhymesayers' "Welcome to Minnesota" tour.

+Prof signed with Rhymesayers on December 3, 2013, representing a pivotal moment in his career -- providing him with a larger platform while allowing him to maintain creative control.
+The announcement, which coincided with the release of his single "The Reply," signaled increased national attention for his work.

-In a May 2015, Prof announced his debut record on Rhymesayers, entitled Liability.
-In the same interview, he also revealed he had signed with William Morris Endeavor for his future touring ventures.
+In May 2015, Prof announced his debut record on Rhymesayers, entitled Liability.
 Prof released a single called "Ghost" from the album.
 Liability was released October 16, 2015, and peaked at 141 on the Billboard 200 chart November 7, 2015.

 On February 20, 2018, Prof announced he would be releasing a new album, titled Pookie Baby, on April 13, 2018.
+The themes within Pookie Baby reflected a new perspective influenced by injuries sustained from extensive touring, leading to a more nuanced sound.
 On September 6, 2019, Prof premiered a music video for his song titled "Cousins" featuring Saint Paul, Minnesota rapper, Cashinova.

-Additionally, on October 20, 2019, Prof's song "Church" was featured in the opening of Season 2, Episode 4 of ABC's The Rookie.

 On April 29, 2020, Prof released his first single, "Squad Goals", from his newly announced album Powderhorn Suites that was due to be released on June 26.

-However, on June 25, Rhymesayers dropped Prof from their label, stating that they "failed to not only vet the signing of Prof but also calling into question the intentions behind his music, messaging and content more strongly".
+However, on June 25, 2020, Rhymesayers dropped Prof from their label, stating that they "failed to not only vet the signing of Prof but also calling into question the intentions behind his music, messaging, and content more strongly".
+The label's statement specifically referenced "misogynistic lyrics and social media posts" and "accusations of sexual misconduct" as factors in their decision.
 Rhymesayers further intended to cease the release of Powderhorn Suites to the extent that they could given the imminent release date.

+This event generated considerable discussion within the hip-hop community.
+Prof publicly addressed the situation in subsequent interviews and through his music, acknowledging past behaviors, expressing remorse, and indicating a commitment to personal growth and accountability.

+Independent again

 On October 22, 2020, Prof announced the re-release of Powderhorn Suites by his Stophouse Music Group record label and premiered a music video for the song "Animal Patrol" from the album.
 Powderhorn Suites was released by Stophouse Music Group on November 13, 2020.
 Prof premiered a music video for his Powderhorn Suites song "Outside Baby" the same day of the album's release.
-On November 20, 2020, Powderhorn Suites peaked at 36 on the Billboard 200.
+On November 20, 2020, Powderhorn Suites peaked at 36 on the Billboard 200, marking a significant achievement for an independent artist.

+Prof's most recent album, Horse, was released via Stophouse Music Group on April 14, 2023, and achieved notable independent chart success, ranking as the #2 Current Rap Album, #1 Heatseekers Album, #1 Emerging Artist Album, #8 Top Billboard Album, and #17 Independent Album on the Billboard charts.
+Horse includes collaborations with established artists such as Method Man, Kevin Gates, and Redman, indicating his growing recognition and collaborations within the industry.